vedantwpatil/SecondBrain/6 - Atomic Notes/ThreeSum.md

 ```
 ### Rough Work/ Thought Process

-What we could do is write a triple loop which goes through and all the numbers together and then check to see if they have a target, however this is really inefficent and also allows for the possibility of duplicates although you might be able to remove them by using a [[HashSets|hashset]].
+What we could do is write a triple loop which goes through and all the numbers together and then check to see if they have a target, however this is really inefficient and also allows for the possibility of duplicates although you might be able to remove them by using a [[HashSets|hashset]].

 Another idea I had was converting the input array into a [[HashSets|hashset]] to be able to get rid of all the duplicates and then go through the list and add the numbers up.
-However this runs into the same issue where it is still really inefficent.
+However this runs into the same issue where it is still really inefficient.

 ### Solution:
 ```python